 10 Ways to Spot a Wedding Crasher

-He came in late or pushed through the receiving lineCrashers make their entrance at one of two times: 1) boldly jumping into the receiving line, where people are too distracted to say anything; or 2) joining the reception after the speeches, when the party becomes a free-for-all.
+The go-to crasher trick: Crashers make their entrance at one of two times: a) boldly jumping into the receiving line, where people are too distracted to say anything; or b) joining the reception after the speeches, when the party becomes a free-for-all.
 Keep on alert.

-He wasn't at the ceremony
+The wedding crasher wasn't at the ceremony.